 Free trade exists in eCommerce, just not for the United States

-I truly believe the vision of free trade is good for business, good for economies, good for the world and good for America.
-Too bad at the moment it’s not fair or free, and it has never been.
-Today, agreements such as NAFTA, CAFTA or TPP still leave specific countries, states or provinces on the wrong end of a deal and it is usually the United States holding the bag.
+I truly believe the vision of free trade is good for business, good for economies, good for the world, and good for America.
+Too bad that, at the moment, it’s not fair or free and has never been.
+Today, agreements such as NAFTA, CAFTA or TPP still leave specific countries, states, or provinces on the wrong end of a deal, and it is usually the United States holding the bag.
 In the next five years, cross-border eCommerce sales will more than double; $424 billion by 2021.
 China will be the leader in sales abroad, not the United States. *Forrester

 On February 4th, 2016, President Obama signed into law all shipments valued under $800 USD may be imported free of duties and taxes into the United States of America.
-China-based eCommerce giant Alibaba received a one-way free trade agreement for the majority of their US-based customers.
-Alibaba can now sell all across the United States and not incur any duties or tax on the majority of their orders.
+China-based eCommerce giant, Alibaba, received a one-way free trade agreement for the majority of their US-based customers.
+Alibaba can now sell all across the United States and not incur any duties or taxes on the majority of their orders.
 What if you are a US eCommerce company trying to sell to China?
 Well, China just doubled their de minimis value to 1000 CNY.
-What a friendly gesture, too bad that’s only $150 USD off US’ generous mark by $650.
+What a friendly gesture, too bad that’s only $150 USD off the U.S.’ generous mark by $650.
 If you go over China’s de minimis, it won’t be cheap.